Car Import Calculator: Calculate Shipping and Tax Costs Easily

 - Partner Government Agencies (PGA) holds placed on items to ensure the cargo complies with regulations.

-- Statistical Validation holds are implemented when there is a discrepancy between the declared data and the established data.
+- Statistical Validation holds are implemented when there is a discrepancy between the declared and established data.
 Examples include discrepancies in value or weight.

 - Contraband Enforcement Team (CET) can place a hold on items received through customs, and the Anti-Terrorism Contraband Enforcement Team (A-TCET) believes the commodity is a threat with illicit drugs, currency, guns, or other contraband items.